sellout/flaky/README.md

 If you use [direnv](https://direnv.net/), adding `nix develop flaky#<project-type>` to a `.envrc` in the project-path should automate this for you.

 **NB**: The `default` dev shelll doesn’t correspond to the `default` template.
 The `default` dev shell is for developing _this_ flake, while the `default` template is an alias for the `nix` template (and thus corresponds to the `nix` dev shell).

+## development environment

+We recommend the following steps to make working in this repo as easy as possible.

+### `direnv allow`

+This command ensures that any work you do within this repo is done within a consistent reproducible environment.
+That environment provides various debugging tools, etc. When you leave this directory, you will leave that environment behind, so it doesn’t impact anything else on your system.

+### `git config --local include.path ../.config/git/config`

+This will apply our repo-specific Git configuration to `git` commands run against this repo.
+It is very lightweight (you should definitely look at it before applying this command) – it does things like telling `git blame` to ignore formatting-only commits.